Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 #### Before You Build

 To do this properly you should communicate with your Security team exactly what you are doing.
-The first step therefore is to print the entire set of security rules for the benchmark.
-To do this you need to create the PDF by running the guidance script on the base YAML file.
+The first step is to print the entire set of security rules in the benchmark.
+To do this you create a PDF by running the guidance script on the base YAML file.
 Go into the top level of the repo and ...
 ```
 ~/macos_security $ ./scripts/generate_guidance.py baselines/cis_lvl2.yaml
 ```